We bring partners from across the state together to unite around shared priorities and advocate with one strong, collective voice

 CATALYST FOR COLLECTIVE ACTION

-CHOM collaborates with advocates across Maine to ensure our voices are heard at all levels of government.
-CHOM plays an integral role in assisting groups, coalitions, and organizations in taking action to support policies, legislation, and initiatives pivotal to the successful community inclusion of vulnerable populations.
-CHOM assists these groups with regularity in drafting correspondence speaking to the efficacy of policy initiatives that would assist vulnerable Mainers.
+CHOM works with advocates across Maine to ensure our collective voices are heard at all levels of government.
+We play a key role in helping groups, coalitions, and organizations advance policies, legislation, and initiatives that support the successful community inclusion of vulnerable populations, including by regularly assisting with drafting correspondence that demonstrates the effectiveness of these policy efforts.

 EXPERTISE ON ENDING HOMELESSNESS